Synchronization gear: At the gun

-The second requirement was for a gun that would reliably fire (or "interrupt" its fire) exactly when the gear "told" it to.
+The second requirement was for a gun that would reliably fire (or hold its fire) exactly when required.
 Not all automatic weapons were equally amenable to synchronization.
-When it was ready to fire, a synchronized machine-gun ideally needed to have a round in the breech, the breech to be closed, and the action cocked (the so-called "closed bolt" position).
-The difficulty was that several widely used automatic weapons (notably the Lewis gun and the Italian Revelli) were triggered from an open bolt, so that there was typically a tiny but variable interval between the gun being triggered and its firing.
-This meant they could not be synchronized at all without extensive modification.
+When it was ready to fire, a synchronized machine-gun needed to have a round in the breech, the breech closed, and the action cocked (the so-called "closed bolt" position).
+Several widely used automatic weapons (notably the Lewis gun and the Italian Revelli) were triggered from an open bolt, with an unpredictable interval between triggering and firing, and were thus not suitable for synchronization without extensive modification.

-In practice it was found that it was necessary for the gun to be fired in semi-automatic mode.
-As the propeller revolved, a series of "firing impulses" was transmitted to the gun, effectively "pulling the trigger", to fire a single shot.
-The majority of these impulses would catch the gun in the course of its firing cycle, that is, when it was "busy" ejecting a spent round or loading a fresh one, and would be "wasted"; but eventually the firing cycle was completed, and the gun was ready to fire.
-It then had to "wait" for the next impulse from the gear, and on receiving this it fired.
-This delay between being ready to fire and actually firing is what slowed the rate of fire in comparison with a free-firing machine gun, which fires the moment it is ready to do so; but provided the gear functioned correctly, the gun could fire fairly rapidly between the whirling propeller blades without striking them.
+In practice it was found necessary for the gun to be fired in semi-automatic mode.
+As the propeller revolved, a series of firing impulses was transmitted to the gun, each of which could trigger it to fire a single shot.
+The majority of these impulses would catch the gun in the process of ejecting a spent round or loading a fresh one, and would thus have no effect; but as soon as the firing cycle was completed, the gun would be ready to fire as soon as it received the next impulse from the synchronizing gear.
+The delay between the end of the firing cycle and the arrival of the next firing impulse slowed the rate of fire in comparison with a free-firing machine gun, which fires the moment it is ready to do so; but provided the gear functioned correctly, the gun could fire fairly rapidly between the whirling propeller blades without striking them.